Skip to main content

 The prize

-The prize is awarded a technical administrative staff member or group (TAP) who have made a noticeable contribution at TEK and SDU in supporting one or more of the university’s many activities.
+The TAP Prize recognises a TAP employee or group (Technical‑Administrative Personnel) who has contributed positively to TEK and SDU by providing strong support for one or more of the university’s many activities.

 Assessment

-The TEK Liaison Committee will assess all incoming nominations and bring forward a maximum of three candidates to the TEK Management, who will choose the prize recipient.
+The TEK Liaison Committee will assess all incoming nominations and bring forward a maximum of three candidates to the TEK Leadership Group, who will choose the prize recipient.

 The prize recipient must meet one or more of the following criteria: